Arthgyaan

 Results

-We run 1,000 such simulations for each of the SWRs and calculate the number of cases where there is a non-zero portfolio value after 30 years.
+We ran 1,000 such simulations for each of the SWRs (1-5%) and calculated the number of cases where there is a non-zero portfolio value after 30 years with a starting portfolio value of one crore.

 (click to open in a new tab)